 What is the significance of Mark Price?
-He was also Deputy Chairman of John Lewis Financial Services.
+He was also Deputy Chairman of John Lewis Partnership.
 He was given a £1.2m pay-off by John Lewis, made a Lord by David Cameron and became Trade Minister.
 The exact same pattern as with HSBC’s Stephen Green.
 Price had hoped to become Chairman of Channel 4 but was unsuccessful.
 This appeared in C4 accounts concerning Price’s interests:

 I have had quite a few dealings with Channel 4 over the HSBC fraud.
 They have never reported anything.
 When I first contacted Channel 4 News chief correspondent Alex Thomson, this was his response: